sepandhaghighi/mytext/README.md

 ## Overview

 <p align="justify">
-**MyText** is a lightweight AI-powered text enhancement tool that rewrites, paraphrases, and adjusts tone using modern LLM providers.
+<b>MyText</b> is a lightweight AI-powered text enhancement tool that rewrites, paraphrases, and adjusts tone using modern LLM providers.
 It offers a clean command-line interface and a minimal Python API, supports multiple providers (Google AI Studio & Cloudflare Workers AI), and automatically selects the first available provider based on your environment variables.
 </p>

 <table>